 "Thanks!
 Love you!"
-He called aloud, and several students turned their heads at the uproar.
-Hakuba squawked in surprise, and Kaito could hear his choked out words before he shut the phone.
+He called loudly, and several students turned their heads curiously.
+Kaito just grinned at them winsomely.
+Hakuba made squawks of protest, and Kaito could hear the beginnings of his sputtering retort before he shut the phone.

 Sure, he and Hakuba didn't get along, but they had a certain understanding that stemmed from the fact Saguru was aware he was Kaito KID.
 Of course, Kaito never confirmed his suspicions, but allowed him to believe so anyway.
 Saguru, for all his talk, wouldn't tell anyone, not when one of his close friends turned out to be the man he was looking for.